sguiderk/fincompare/README.md

 >         |   App.test.js
 >

-* the src/App contains all components
+* the src/App contains all components.
-* the src/api contains the api race
+* the src/API contains the API race.
-* the src/config contains the configuration's url api and the setup for jest
+* the src/config contains the configuration's URL API and the setup for jest.
-* the src/style contains all sass style
+* the src/style contains all sass style.
-* the src/test contains the script test
+* the src/test contains the script test.

 ## Resume App Technologies:

 * React
 * Axios
 * react-collapsible-component
 * node-sass
 * sass-loader
 * Jest + Enzyme

 ## How to install on your computer

 `# Clone this git repo:`